-Seen works with industry-leading companies in a number of sectors to develop pedestrian detection solutions to mitigate the risk of collision with ground-personnel.
+Seen Safety work with industry-leading companies in a number of sectors to develop pedestrian detection solutions to mitigate the risk of collision with ground-personnel.

-IRIS60/6 is a pedestrian detection sensor designed to prevent collisions between mobile plant and ground-personnel on construction sites.
-Offering a combination of affordability and ease of implementation, IRIS60/6 is an ideal tool for anyone operating mobile plant.
-The IRIS60/6 sensor detects the reflective strip found on high-visibility safety vests, meaning everyone on-site –even visitors and subcontractors– are detectable by default.
+Offering a unique combination of affordability and ease of implementation, IRIS60/6 is an ideal tool for companies operating mobile plant in construction and quarrying environments.
+The IRIS 60/8 sensor detects the reflective strip found on high-visibility safety vests, meaning everyone on-site –even visitors and subcontractors– are detectable by default.

 Suitable for use on wheeled loaders, excavators, skid steer loaders, telehandlers, backhoes, bulldozers, graders, rollers, mobile wheeled articulated cranes, forklifts, rigid and articulated dump trucks.

 Container ports present unique challenges for traditional RF-based collision avoidance technologies.
-Steel shipping containers can create serious interference issues with RF detection systems.
-Because IRIS60/6 uses unique optical sensing technology that detects the safety vests already worn by ground personnel, IRIS60/6 offers port operators a simple to implement, cost-effective, reliable collision avoidance system suitable for use in extremely challenging RF environments.
+Steel shipping containers can create serious interference issues with RF detection systems, but because IRIS 60/8 sensors use optical sensing technology, they offer port operators and stevedoring companies a simple to implement, cost-effective, and reliable collision avoidance system which is unaffected by RF interference.

 Agriculture and forestry